All Episodes

 Scrolling TikTok on Broadway with Dr. Trevor Boffone

-Dr. Trevor Boffone explores how TikTok transformed musical theatre fandom between 2018 and 2022, from the Ratatouille musical to the Grammy-winning Bridgerton phenomenon.
+Dr. Trevor Boffone explores how TikTok and musical theatre fandom collided during the pandemic era, from viral fan musicals to Grammy-winning tribute albums.

 ▶ Listen